 \subsubsection{Isotropic Gaussian pressure source}

 As an example of an isotropic pressure source we look at the Gaussian disturbance

 While this case has been studied previously \cite{DBR,Ellingsen}, our focus is different as we test quantitative reasoning regarding evolution of the wake pattern with the Froude number.
-In the regime of small Froude numbers we also find a disagreement with Refs.\cite{DBR}.
-Our convention (\ref{iGaussian_disturbance}) gives a Froude number which is $\sqrt{2\pi}$ times larger than that employed in Refs.\cite{DBR,Ellingsen}.
+For low $F$, we disagree with Refs.\cite{DBR,Ellingsen}.
+The analysis presented in Refs. \cite{DBR,Ellingsen} is based on the far-field approximation (\ref{far-field}) which is not accurate for $F$ small.
+Our convention (\ref{iGaussian_disturbance}) also gives a Froude number $\sqrt{2\pi}$ times larger than that in Refs.\cite{DBR,Ellingsen}.

-For the isotropic Gaussian pressure source (\ref{iGaussian_disturbance}) and a series of different values of $F$ the integral (\ref{beyond_Kelvin_integral}) was computed numerically.